CFL Class 2000

 CFL Class 2000 is a class of electric multiple units operated by CFL on the Luxembourg railway network.
-They were built in 1990-1992 by a consortium of De Dietrich, ANF and Alstom and are similar to SNCF's Z 11500 class.
+They were built in 1990–1992 by a consortium of De Dietrich, ANF and Alstom and are similar to SNCF's Z 11500 class.

 History

 The Z2 family of multiple units was designed by Francorail and Ateliers de construction du Nord de la France.
 CFL selected a variant of the Z 11500 class for their network.

+Since 2024, the 2000 series is being replaced by the Class 2400 and 2450, a series of 34 Coradia Stream railcars from the Coradia family produced by Alstom, which is due to increase the CFL's total seat capacity by 46%.
+All units are due to be transferred to Romania's Ferotrans TFI (a new comer on the Romanian market) by the end of 2025, with ten having left Luxembourg by 22 June 2025.

 Names

 Four 2000s have been named after places in Luxembourg.
 They carry the appropriate crests on the side of the driving cab.